-Prerequisite: ENGL 1A.
-ENGL 85A and 85B are not prerequisites for ENGL 85C.
+Prerequisite: ENGL 1A or ENGL 1AS.
+ENGL 85A and 85B are not prerequisites for FNGL 85C.

-AA/AS area 3, 4d; CSU area C2; IGETC area 3B: (C-ID ENGL 155)
+AA/AS area 3, 4d; CSU area C2; IGETC area 3B; (C-ID ENGL 155)

-Introduction to English literature of the midnineteenth through twentieth century: Wilde, Shaw, James, Woolf, Joyce, Faulkner, Eliot, 1503.00 Hurston, and selected others.
+Introduction to English literature of the midnineteenth through twentieth century: Wilde, Shaw, James, Woolf, Joyce, Faulkner, Eliot, Hurston, and selected others.